ForgeRock/forgeops/etc/multi-cluster/google-cloud/multi-cluster-ingress/README.md

 ## Step 3: Config cluster
 #
-For more info on configuring the config cluster, see Google doc [here](https://cloud.google.com/kubernetes-engine/docs/how-to/multi-cluster-ingress-setup#specifying_a_config_cluster).
+For more info on configuring the config cluster, see the Google doc [here](https://cloud.google.com/kubernetes-engine/docs/how-to/multi-cluster-ingress-setup#specifying_a_config_cluster).

 Enable the US cluster as the config cluster:
 ```bash